harkal/ebakus-docs-1/docs/index.md

 Ebakus has 21 block producers,

 * the 20 top voted witnesses become block producers
-* the 21st is randomly selected by the top voted 21-40 witnesses to incentivise them to run their infrastructure and make sure that backup block producers are available.
+* the 21st is randomly selected by the top voted 21-100 witnesses to incentivise them to run their infrastructure and make sure that backup block producers are available.

 The ebakus blockchain by default produces one block every second and at each second only one producer has the authority to produce a block.

 ## Free transactions

+One of the main reasons we decided to built ebakus was to improve usability of decentralized applications.
+When we started looking into viable business models and ideas for dApps, we quickly found out that fees and complex resource management systems really hindered usability.
+The requirement for users to own an initial token balance in order to interact with decentralized applications was really hurting onboarding of new users that had no previous experience with blockchain applications and it was one of the first problems we built ebakus to solve.

 Blockchains today use fees in order to achieve two main goals.
 First, to mitigate malicious unsolicited flooding of the network with a huge number of transactions in order to affect the quality of service for normal operations, and use up storage and processing capacity.
 Second, to incentivise the miners or block producers as they collect those fees.